 Sensitivity assessment.
-Resistance is assessed as 'Medium' as the biotope is exposed to frequent abrasion and scouring (the impact may be mitigated by rapid removal of the deposit) but some removal and mortalities may occur.
-Resilience is assessed as 'High' based on re-growth from the scour-tolerant, surviving bases of the encrusting corallines and larval recolonization by Balanus crenatus and Spirobranchus triqueter.
+Resistance is assessed as 'Medium' as the biotope is exposed to frequent abrasion and scouring (the impact may therefore be mitigated by rapid removal of the deposit) but some of the characterizing species may die.
+Resilience is assessed as 'High' based on re-growth from the scour tolerant, surviving bases of the encrusting corallines and larval recolonization by Balanus crenatus and Spirobranchus triqueter.
 Biotope sensitivity is therefore assessed as 'Low'.

 Litter Not Assessed (NA) Not assessed (NA) Not assessed (NA) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR Not assessed.
-Electromagnetic changes No evidence (NEv) No evidence (NEv) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence.
-Underwater noise Not relevant (NR) Not relevant (NR) Not relevant (NR) changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Electromagnetic changes No evidence (NEv) No evidence (NEv) No evidence (NEv) Q: NR A: NR C: NR q: NR A: NR C: NR Q: NR A: NR C: NR No evidence.
+Underwater noise Not relevant (NR) Not relevant (NR) Not relevant (NR) changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR Not relevant.
+Introduction of light or shading High High Not sensitive Q: High A: Low C: High Q: High A: High C: High Q: High A: Low C: High

-Not relevant

-Introduction of light or shading

-High Q: High A: High C: High High Q: High A: High C: High

-Not sensitive Q: High A: High C: High